motion-framework/MOTION/README.md

 ## Step 4: Install Python Dependencies

+In the project root
+`py -3.12 -m venv venv`
+to use a virtual environment.

+then
+`cd venv` -> `cd Scripts` -> `activate.bat`

+then cd to where the requirements.txt is located.

 This project uses several Python libraries.
 Install them all at once:
 pip install -r requirements.txt